PeopleReady Celebrates National Safety Month in June

-PeopleReady works with many customers that, because of the nature of the companies, have non-traditional working hours.
+PeopleReady partners with many customers that, because of the nature of their work, have non-traditional working hours.
 We require our customers to provide our staff safe working conditions to combat injuries and fatigue.

 Our managers help customers create schedules that, where possible, limit fatigue.
-These schedules encourage companies to work during the day, restrict consecutive day shifts to five or six days and night shifts to four days, and ensure workers have at least two consecutive days off.
-Interestingly, better lighting, cooler temperature and lower humidity, minimizing noise, and vibration also help reduce fatigue on the job.
+These schedules encourage companies to work during the day, restrict consecutive day shifts to five or six days, and ensure workers have at least two consecutive days off.
+Companies also have a way for employees to report and investigate incidents without the facing retaliation.